 When we entered the 20th century, dental technology advanced.
 Anesthetics and x-rays were instituted into dental practices, which made treating an infected root canal easier and safer.
 These technological advancements have allowed for alternative treatments to pulling teeth.
 Root canal therapy has advanced so much that it is now a nearly painless procedure!

-For more information on root canal treatments or treating tooth pain, call our Long Beach office at Long Beach Endodontix Office Phone Number 562-548-3630 and schedule your appointment with Dr. Safa, Dr. Hutchens, Dr. Vahora or Dr. Anderson today.
+For more information on root canal treatments or treating tooth pain, call our Long Beach office at Long Beach Endodontix Office Phone Number 562-548-3630 and schedule your appointment with Dr. Safa, Dr. Hutchens or Dr. Vahora today.

 Comments are closed.